 Unlike the Deepwater Horizon Economic & Property Damages settlement struck with BP, the Halliburton and Transocean (HESI/TO) settlements will not pay for any economic loss or personal injury claims.
 Instead, the two settlements, which total to $1,239,750,000, cover claims that could have been asserted for punitive damages as well as certain assigned claims from the BP settlement.
 The Court-appointed Allocation Neutral, United States Magistrate Judge Joseph C. Wilkinson, Jr., proposed that the HESI/TO settlements be distributed to two different classes of claimants:

 The “New Class” consists of class members whose real or personal property was physically oiled and, as a result, would be entitled to punitive damages under general maritime law.
-Importantly, this includes previously excluded groups (such as local governments, menhaden/pogy fishermen), individuals/entities that opted out of the BP settlement, and BP settlement class claimants such as commercial fisherman, charterboat operators, and subsistence fishermen.
+Importantly, this includes previously excluded groups (such as local governments, menhaden/pogy fishermen), individuals/entities that opted out of the BP settlement, and BP settlement class claimants such as commercial fishermen, charter boat operators, and subsistence fishermen.
 This class is set to receive $902,083,250 (or 72.8 percent) of the aggregate fund.

-The “Old Class” is comprised of thousands of business and individuals who were previously compensated in the BP settlement.
+The “Old Class” is comprised of thousands of businesses and individuals who were previously compensated in the BP settlement.
 A precondition to that settlement was BP agreeing to assign to the Old Class certain claims it asserted against Halliburton and Transocean.
-This class is set to receive the remaining $337,666,750 (or 27.2 percent) of the fund on a pro rata basis according to the amount a claimant received in the BP settlement.
+This class is set to receive the remaining $337,666,750 (or 27.2 percent) of the fund on a pro-rata basis according to the amount a claimant received in the BP settlement.

 Although we will not learn as much about the potential distributions to Old Class members until BP claims processing wraps up, the distribution model for the New Class reveals what these class members can expect to receive.
 According to HESI/TO Claims Administrator Michael Juneau, the distribution model affords the greatest priority to claim types that have the clearest and longest recognized standing to assert claims for punitive damages under the Robins Dry Dock line of cases.
 Consequently, the recommended allocation amongst claim categories is as follows: